AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

     * When was Tyrell's boss hired by Evil Corp?
     * What is the name of Tyrell's boss's secretary?
     * What are the colors in the Swedish flag?
-    * What are the 50 most common Dutch surnames?
+    * What are the 50 most common Swedish surnames?
+The 50 most common Danish surnames?
+    * What are some famous historical moments in Sweden?
+When did these events occur?
+When were these people born?
+When did they die?
-    * Who are the 5 most popular Dutch musicians in Tyrell's favorite musical style?
+    * Who are the 5 most popular Swedish musicians in Tyrell's favorite musical style?
     * What is Tyrell's wife's birthdate?
     * What is Tyrell's wife's maiden name?
     * From what school did Tyrell's wife graduate?